sddhrthsarkar108/ai-examiner/README.md

 - `max_tokens`: Maximum number of tokens for the evaluation model response (default: 1500)
 - `temperature`: Controls randomness in the evaluation model (default: 0.1)
   - Lower values produce more consistent grading
-  - Slightly higher values (0.1) allow for more flexibility in evaluation
 - `model`: The model to use for evaluation (default: "deepseek-chat")
 - `provider`: The AI provider to use (default: "deepseek")